Ritual vitamins: the sexy looking vitamins brand that you’ve probably been seeing on your Instagram feed all the time this year.

 I was so surprised the first time I took Rituals to experience a minty taste that lasts for a few minutes.
 Now I try to remember to take my Rituals last after all my other morning things (Ashwagandha, allergy meds, etc).

-And beyond have vegan-certified capsules and ingredients, Ritual offers nutrients that are specially targeted for people on a vegan diet.
+And beyond having vegan-certified capsules and ingredients, Ritual offers nutrients that are specially targeted for people on a vegan diet after research.
 For example: vegans tend to be low in Vitamin B12, so the woman’s multivitamin has B12 in it.